 - Postscript, by Cecelia Ahern: although a work of fiction, the storyline offers powerful examples of reconnecting with "meaning," after loss, and how to give yourself permission to love again.
 A comforting read for anyone who has experienced the roller-coaster-ride of grief.

 - The Company We Keep, a novel, by Frances Itani: welcome to Tuesday nights at Cassandra's Café, where 6 grieving strangers (4 women and 2 men) find validation, solace, hope, and even humour all wrapped up in a commonality they hadn't intuited they so desperately needed.
-Beautifully written, meticulously crafted, and peopled with characters who steal your heart while sharing ways to cope with loss, ways that you may not have yet discovered.
+Beautifully written, meticulously crafted, and peopled with characters who steal your heart while sharing insights to coping with loss.

-Please offer feedback anytime, and if you have a special book you would like featured, please let me know.
+Feedback welcomed anytime, and if you have a special book you would like included please let us know.